-Democrats to argue Trump obstructed probe in third day of impeachment trial
+Democrats turn focus to obstruction charge in Trump impeachment trial

 Key administration officials who refused to comply with subpoenas in the probe included Vice President Mike Pence, White House acting Chief of Staff Mick Mulvaney and Secretary of State Mike Pompeo.
 Former national security adviser John Bolton refused a request by the House to testify.

-Democrats sought to have Bolton testify in the Senate proceeding, but senators voted along party lines on Tuesday against all Democrats’ proposed witnesses.
+Democrats sought to have Bolton testify in the trial, but senators voted along party lines on Tuesday against all Democrats’ proposed witnesses.

-In his opening remarks this week, Democratic Representative Adam Schiff, the lead House manager, accused Trump of using “unrivaled authority at his disposal as the commander in chief to cover up his wrongdoing.”

-White House Counsel Pat Cipollone, a member of Trump’s legal team, called the obstruction charge “ridiculous” and contended the president had a constitutional right to keep aides from testifying.
+White House counsel Pat Cipollone, a member of Trump’s legal team, has accused Democrats of using the impeachment process to try to “steal” the 2020 election and said the president had a constitutional right to keep aides from testifying.

-Cipollone has called the process a “partisan impeachment” and accused Democrats of trying to “steal” the 2020 presidential election.

-During the proceedings, Democrats have argued that the Senate should allow new witnesses such as Bolton to testify.
+During the proceedings, Democrats have argued the Senate should allow new witnesses such as Bolton to testify.
 Republicans have resisted their push but have threatened to call a witness such as Joe or Hunter Biden in retaliation.

-The Senate could return next week to the question of whether to call witnesses.
+The Senate could return next week to that issue.
+Democrats are holding out hope that they can persuade enough moderate Republican senators to vote to allow additional witness testimony and documents into the trial.

+Democratic Representative Val Demings, one of the House impeachment managers, said Democrats will continue to press for that, but added there was a strong case against the president without additional testimony.

+“The best witness is the president himself and listening to his own words” in the Zelenskiy call and Trump’s public calls for other nations to interfere in the November election, Demings said in an interview with MSNBC.
+“That’s hard to ignore.”

-Reporting by Richard Cowan, Susan Cornwell and David Morgan; Writing by James Oliphant; Editing by Scott Malone and Peter Cooney
+Reporting by Richard Cowan, Susan Cornwell and David Morgan; Writing by James Oliphant and Paul Simao; Editing by Peter Cooney, Chizu Nomiyama and Jonathan Oatis